BEVITAL AS

 3-Methylhistidine (3-MH) is formed by methylation of histidine as a posttranslational modification of actin and myosin.
 3-MH is liberated during degradation of myofibrillar proteins, is not metabolized or used in proteosynthesis, but is excreted unchanged into the urine.
 3-MH in plasma or urine may serve as a marker of muscle degradation, but also reflects dietary meat intake.
 Endogenous versus dietary 3-MH can be distinguished by simultaneous measurement of 1-Methylhistidine (1-MH), which is not formed in humans but occurs in skeletal muscle of several other species.

 Choline, phosphatidylcholine and L-carnitine are cleaved by the gut microbiota to trimethylamine (TMA), which is oxidized to trimethylamine-N-oxide (TMAO) in the liver.
 TMAO seems to be proatherogenic in animal models and plasma levels are associated with risk of cardiovascular and other diseases in humans.
 Circulating TMAO increases during renal failure, and has been regarded as an uremic toxin.
+Many species of fish and seafood naturally contain high levels of TMAO, which serves as an osmolyte to protect against pressure and cold in aquatic environments.
+Consuming fish or seafood can lead to a significant but transient increase in circulating TMAO levels in humans.

-β-Alanine (bAla) is a naturally occurring beta-amino acid that is formed during degradation of carnosine and anserine, but also serves as a precursor for the synthesis of these histidine-containing dipeptides.
+β-Alanine is a naturally occurring beta-amino acid that is formed during degradation of carnosine and anserine, but also serves as a precursor for the synthesis of these histidine-containing dipeptides.
 This explains why beta-alanine may reflect the amount of carnosine/anserine in the body, and serves as a biomarker for the consumption of meat, especially red meat. β-Alanine is used as a supplement.
 High levels, as encountered in some inborn errors of metabolism causing hyper-beta-alaninemia, may act as a neurotoxin and as a mitochondrial toxin.
 Circulating levels is inversely associated with dementia.

 Tobacco use & coffee intake